glarizza/terraform-google-examples/load_balancers/complete_https_and_tcp_with_kms/certs_and_lbs/README.md

-Make sure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable has been populated with the path to the JSON key for the load balancer service account that was created by the first module.
+Make sure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable has been populated with the path to the JSON key for the load balancer service account that was created by the `service_account` module.
 If it has not been set or the JSON key has not been downloaded, then you will need to ensure both of those steps have been followed